mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * If the `index` value is equal to the size of the group, increment the size of the group, and extend the tree and roster accordingly
-* Verify the signature on the included UserInitKey; if the signature verification fails, abort
+* Verify the signature on the included UserInitKey; if the signature verification fails, abortmixups
-* Set the roster entry at position `index` to the credential in the included UserInitKey
+* Set the roster entry at position `index`/2 to the credential in the included UserInitKey
 * Update the ratchet tree by setting to blank all nodes in the direct path of the new node